 Manzanita Writers Press!

-A literary support center for writers and artists.
+A literary arts center featuring local and regional writers & artists.

-Special thanks to our newest major sponsor of the Manzanita Arts Emporium and Manzanita Writers Press for their dedication to the arts in Angels Camp and Calaveras County:
+Special thanks to our major program sponsor of the Manzanita Online Arts Emporium and Manzanita Writers Press for their dedication to the arts in Angels Camp and Calaveras County:

 Manzanita Writers Press nurtures and sustains the literary and arts community of Calaveras County and the foothill region of the Mother Lode and Sierra.

-The Manzanita Writers Press at its Manzanita Arts Emporium location in Historic Downtown Angels Camp, CA, a Creative Community Arts Center, offers a dynamic community center for arts, education, literature, benefiting the rural culture of Calaveras County and local foothill region.
+Manzanita Writers Press offers a dynamic community center for arts, education, literature, benefiting the rural culture of Calaveras County and local foothill region.
 It operates exclusively for charitable and educational purposes, including but not limited to:

 - Operating a center for the arts;

 - Conducting and hosting educational, cultural, artistic, literary, and research programs;